 If You Use a Laptop

 People who use laptops sit in terrible postures unless they use a laptop raise (check out our laptop raise) or books to elevate the laptop monitor to eye level and use a second keyboard and mouse.
 Please ensure that you purchase a proper laptop raise that elevates the monitor sufficiently and doesn’t do a half job and leave you bending forwards over your machine.
+Alternatively, lower your chair until your monitor is at eye level as described above.

 Tablets are an even greater ergonomic risk than laptops.
 Their screens are small and their keyboards laughable.
 If you’re crazy enough to use it like a working computer, you will have to get a tablet stand (and more than likely need to raise even that up on books to get it to the right height) as well as a second keyboard and mouse (check out our tablet stand).